 - 1. In our configuration, all agents are allowed to move in only four orthogonal directions.
-The predators cannot take shortcuts by moving diagonally to the prey, as they do in [12]. - 2.
+The predators cannot take shortcuts by moving diagonally to the prey, as they do in [9]. - 2.
 All agents have the same speed.
-The predators do not move faster than the prey, nor do they move more often than the prey, as they do in [10]. - 3.
+The predators do not move faster than the prey, nor do they move more often than the prey, as they do in [7]. - 3.
 All agents move simultaneously.
-Because the agents do not take turns moving (e.g. [21]) there is some uncertainty in anticipating the result of each move.
-In addition, moving the agents concurrently introduces many potential conflicts, e.g. two or more agents may try to move to the same square. - 4.
-The predators cannot see each other and do not know each other's location.
-If this type of information is essential to getting successful captures then the predators will have to evolve a language that can represent such information.
+Because the agents do not take turns moving (e.g. [14]) there is some uncertainty in anticipating the result of each move.
+In addition, moving the agents concurrently introduces many potential conflicts, e.g. two or more agents may try to move to the same square.